Rheintal/Walgau Autobahn: Adaptation to traffic conditions

 As a result of the massive increase in traffic in the 1980s and 1990s, plans for the second tube of the Amberg Tunnel began before the turn of the millennium.
 In December 2003, it was opened to traffic.
 Finally, in the summer of 2004, the original tube, which had been in existence since 1985, was completely refurbished and adapted for one-way operation.

 The plans for a second Pfändertunnel tube could only begin with a change in the transport concept of Vorarlberg in 2001.
 Up to this time, it was planned to prevent the expansion in order to maintain the gatekeeper effect on the traffic.
 However, since this gatekeeping effect did not occur and the traffic load in the secondary road network was increasingly higher due to congestion avoidance traffic in Bregenz and the surrounding area, this concept was finally changed and the planning started.
 Construction of the second tube began in April 2006 and was completed in June 2012, after which the old tube was completely renovated.
 The full operation of both tubes in directional traffic began on 3 July 2013.

-The project for the construction of a junction "Rheintal Mitte" in Dornbirn is currently being planned.
-In the area of today's underpass of the L 45 Schmitternstraße under the Rheintal/Walgau Autobahn, a new motorway junction is to be built, which, in connection with the expansion of the L 45, should connect the operating areas in the south of Dornbirn to the highest-ranking road network.
-The start of construction is scheduled to begin in 2018 at the earliest.
+The reason for the construction of a junction "Rheintal Mitte" in Dornbirn was to cater for the greatly expanded industrial / lorry traffic flowing through some critical town junctions.
+In the area of the underpass of the L 45 Schmitternstraße/Schweizerstrasse under the Rheintal/Walgau Autobahn, a new motorway junction was completed in 2022, which, in connection with the expansion of the L 45, now connects the industrial areas in the south of Dornbirn to the motorway.
+This involved changing the names of the junctions.
+Dornbirn Süd was renamed Dornbirn West, and the new junction Rheintal Mitte was renamed to Dornbirn Süd.
+By doing this the administration took a bold step to align with actual geography.
+Temporarily, all guide books telling drivers to leave the motorway at Dornbirn Süd, were wrong.
+The name Dornbirn Süd had moved to the new junction.

 The Wolfurt-Lauterach half-interchange is to be expanded, with the conversion of the Wolfurt freight yard, to a full interchange, in order to counteract the steadily growing truck traffic of the municipalities of Lauterach and Wolfurt.